eggai-tech/EggAI/README.md

 `EggAI Multi-Agent Framework` provides the `eggai` Python library that simplifies the development of multi-agent systems.
 It allows developers to focus on business logic while handling the complexities of distributed systems.

+## 🛠️ Meta-Framework Approach
+EggAI is designed as a meta-framework, offering a robust baseline setup that includes essential primitives such as Agent and Channel classes.
+This foundational structure enables seamless communication within multi-agent systems while providing the flexibility to integrate and utilize various specialized frameworks like DSPy, LangChain, and LlamaIndex within each agent.
+By adopting a meta-framework architecture, EggAI ensures that developers can leverage the strengths of multiple tools and libraries, fostering a highly customizable and extensible development environment tailored to diverse enterprise needs.

 ## 🏗️ System Architecture